gorastudio-git/SCNRecorder/README.md

 }
 ```

- Knows issues: Capturing audio requires that you provide a valid NSCameraUsageDescription key in the InfoPlist when you submit your app to appstoreconnect.
+ **Known issue:** Capturing audio requires that you provide a valid NSCameraUsageDescription key in the InfoPlist when you submit your app to appstoreconnect.
 If you are not using the audio recorder, you can exclude the `AVCaptureSession+BaseRecorder.swift` extension from the Target Membership.
 Doing that fixes appstoreconnect asking for NSCameraUsageDescription key.

 ### Music Overlay